cacuracaptors/fallout2-ce-miyoomini/README.md

 A Miyoo-specific "Quick Guide" screen with this same control scheme (pictured above) is available from the Options menu at any time in-game.

-## Quality of life benefits over vanilla Fallout

-* Party members can loot and barter in place of PC
-* Directly equip party members instead of convincing them to use the right equipment
-* Ctrl-click (L2, quickly) to move items when bartering, looting, or stealing, and auto-balance caps
-* Music continues playing between maps
-* Auto open doors
-* Integrated "HELP" menu (with a Miyoo-specific control reference screen)
-* Last used save slot is remembered
-* You can cancel elevator floor selection using the Menu key
-* Item/Corpse/Container/Critter highlighting
-* Dozens of small things that just work a little better than they did in the original - better pathfinding, fewer graphics glitches, less finicky weapon stacking, and much more

-> **Note:** A few FOR:CE features that require a screen wider/taller than 640x480 (the 2-column
-> inventory, the 4-row barter screen, and other high-resolution UI layouts) are not available on this
-> handheld's fixed resolution.
-Everything else works normally.

-CE has broad (though not total) compatibility with [Sfall](https://github.com/sfall-team/sfall) scripting extensions.
-Many traditional Fallout mods work out of the box.
-See [SFALL_COMPATIBILITY.md](SFALL_COMPATIBILITY.md) for the current compatibility status.

 ## Known issues